Planned Giving Best Practices

 With competition for philanthropic dollars greater than ever before, fundraisers are getting creative with strategies to identify and pursue impactful gifts.
-And while new and innovative approaches are always needed, the answer to larger, more impactful gifts may be in your donor database already: planned gift prospects.
+While new and innovative approaches are always needed, the answer to larger, more impactful gifts may be in your donor database already: planned gift prospects.

 Planned gifts represent a significant fundraising upside—they are often 200 to 300 percent larger than annual gifts.
 But with myriad, day-to-day responsibilities (the annual fund, this year’s gala, social media, a new campaign, etc.), it’s easy for fundraisers to put planned giving on the back burner.
 As a result, too often planned gifts are surprise “bonuses” with little planning involved.

-With a few key steps, an organization of any size can put in place a systematic planned giving program and approach it with the same rigor and intentionality as major gifts.
+By using some key planned giving strategies, an organization of any size can put in place a systematic planned giving program and approach it with the same rigor and intentionality as major gifts.
+Utilize these five steps to incorporated planned giving best practices.

 1) Identify prospects.